History of Copa Libertadores in Timeline

 Copa Libertadores

-The Copa Libertadores, officially known as the Copa Libertadores de América, is an annual club football tournament organized by CONMEBOL since 1960.
-It is the most prestigious club competition in South American football.
-The tournament's name pays homage to the Libertadores, the leaders of the Latin American independence movements.
-It represents the highest level of competition for clubs within the CONMEBOL confederation.
+The Copa Libertadores is an annual continental club football competition organized by CONMEBOL since 1960.
+As the highest level of South American club football, it features teams from across the continent.
+The tournament's name honors the 'Libertadores,' the leaders of Latin American independence movements.

 1948: South American Championship of Champions

-The 1948 South American Championship of Champions is not listed by Conmebol as a Copa Libertadores edition or an official competition.
+In 1948, the South American Championship of Champions is not officially listed as a Copa Libertadores edition by Conmebol, though it held equal status in 1996/1997.

 October 8, 1958: Announcement of Copa de Campeones de America

-On October 8, 1958, João Havelange announced the creation of Copa de Campeones de America, the South American equivalent of the European Cup, at a UEFA meeting.
+On October 8, 1958, João Havelange announced the creation of Copa de Campeones de America at a UEFA meeting, intending it to be the South American equivalent of the European Cup.

 March 5, 1959: Ratification of the competition

-On March 5, 1959, the Copa de Campeones de America was ratified by the International Affairs Committee at the 24th South American Congress held in Buenos Aires.
+On March 5, 1959, the Copa de Campeones de America competition was ratified by the International Affairs Committee at the 24th South American Congress in Buenos Aires.

-Between 1960, previous Copa Libertadores winners would enter the competition at the semifinal stage.
+Between 1960 and 1987 the previous Copa Libertadores winners did not enter the competition until the semifinal stage.

 1960: Participation in Intercontinental Cup